Meet the Love Island 2023 summer edition cast

 She wants to emphasise that her teeth are real, and not veneers, and that she has two degrees – an undergrad in Psychology and Sociology and a master’s in Real Estate.

-Catherine is coupled up with André.
-The pair were originally coupled up, but were briefly split when Zachariah chose to recouple with Catherine.
+Catherine is coupled up with Scott.
+She was previously coupled up with André, but the pair were briefly split when Zachariah chose to recouple with Catherine.

 Mehdi Edno